-Continue cooking on medium heat until milk is reduced to half it’s initial volume.
+Continue cooking on medium heat until milk is reduced to half its initial volume.
 At this stage stir in chopped almonds.
 You can use other nuts like cashews and pistachio.
 If you are using raisins/kishmish, rinse and drain them and then add in to the halwa.

 Cover and cook for another half hour.

 Khoya is reduced milk used frequently in sweets in the Indian subcontinent.
 That is what lends the halwa a creamy texture.
 We love to use Khoya Barfi to make these delicious sweet parathas.
 Some like to add store bought khoya to the Gajrela to make it creamier but I prefer it without the Khoya as the full fat milk makes it creamy enough.

 Some of you may like the halwa to be drier and cook until you see absolutely no milk in the wok.
-I, however, prefer the halwa be juicier so I go to the next step while there is still some 2-3 tablespoons of milk in the wok.
+I prefer the halwa be juicier so I go to the next step while there is still some 2-3 tablespoons of milk in the wok.
 That is when I give it a good stir, increase the heat to medium and add the ghee.

 A minute later, add the sugar and stir.
 The sugar melts in and you will find the halwa becomes slightly watery.
-Keep stirring and cook till you see the water disappear.
+Keep stirring and cook till you see the water evaporate.

 Once that happens, the Gajrela or Gajar ka Halwa is ready to serve.
 It can be had right off the stove or cold, depending on your preference.
 I would recommend serving it warm.
 Put a spoonful in your mouth and it will melt all your worries away!